Yucatán with Rico Torres & Diego Galicia

 Do I need to pay a solo traveler supplement?

 For solo travelers, there is a $1,500 single-supplement fee—paid at the time of booking to secure a private room.
 If you would like us to pair you with a roommate of the same gender, that option may be available upon checkout: these ‘Single – Willing to Share’ spots are limited and available on a first-come, first-served basis.
-For guests who book the optional beach extension, please note the single-supplement fee is $2,500.

 What is the cancelation policy?